xrpapak/credit-card-fraud-detection/README.md

 ### 🔍 Project Overview
 This project is a comprehensive SQL-only data analysis case study focused on fraud detection.
 The entire data wrangling, enrichment, and insight generation process was performed in **Google BigQuery**, with no use of Python or external tools.

-The main goal was to demonstrate **advanced SQL skills** across all stages of data analysis – from preprocessing and feature engineering to fraud pattern analysis and business insights.
+The main goal was to demonstrate **advanced SQL skills** across all stages of data analysis, from preprocessing and feature engineering to fraud pattern analysis and business insights.

 ---